kubestellar/kubeflex/docs/users.md

 kflex ctx
 ```

+That command requires your kubeconfig file to hold an extension that `kflex init` created to hold the name of the hosting cluster context.
+See [below](#hosting-context) for more information.

 To switch back to a control plane context, use the
 `ctx <control plane name>` command, e.g:

 ```shell
 kflex ctx cp1
 ```

+If there is not currently a kubeconfig context named for that control plane then that command requires your kubeconfig file to hold an extension that `kflex init` created to hold the name of the hosting cluster context.
+See [below](#hosting-context) for more information.

 The same result can be accomplished with kubectl by using the `ControlPlane`` CR, for example: